 - achieved level 1 English

 - achieved level 1 maths

 - collated a portfolio of evidence

-- submitted their organisation's policies and procedures as requested by Highfield

 Therefore, apprentices should be advised by employers and providers to gather this evidence and undertake these qualifications during their on-programme training.
 It is recommended that employers and providers complete regular checks and reviews of this evidence to ensure the apprentice is progressing and achieving the standards before the formal gateway meeting is arranged.